📑 Glossary

 A validator that was funded and initialized via the Rocket Pool software.
 It is most commonly composed of an equal amount of ETH contributed from regular users via the deposit pool and ETH contributed from node operators during their registration process.

-In the ethereum network, nodes are devices (computers) that run an ethereum client software.
+In the Ethereum network, nodes are devices (computers) that run Ethereum client software.

 # Node Commission

 The amount of supplemental ETH awarded to a node operator.
 This is effectively the “fee” that is taken from normal stakers; in Rocket Pool, that fee is given to the node operators.
-This value is determined by the number of node operators and the amount of ETH available in the deposit pool.
-It can range from 5 - 20% with the ideal target of 10%.
-Each minipool’s commission will be locked for life upon the creation of the minipool.
+When Rocketpool launched, it ranged from 5 - 20% with the ideal target of 10%, with each minipool’s commission locked for life upon the creation of the minipool.
+New minipools activated are now at a set 15% commission rate.

 # Node Commission, slippage